jrtaylor17/code-refactor/README.md

 I was to clean up the code so that things were in sequential order as well as make sure it was more accessible by adding alt attributes where needed.
 I also had to make sure the elements made sense in their structure.
+All of this was done to make the site meet accessibility standards to make the site better optimized for search engines.